learningequality/kolibri-docs/docs/manage/resources.rst

 #.
 Click the :guilabel:`MANAGE` button for the channel from which you want to delete resources, and wait for Kolibri to display the channel information and the topic tree.
 #.
 Follow the same steps for selecting topics and resources in the topic tree as for the import procedure.
 As you keep selecting, you will see the total number and size of *resources selected* at the bottom of the page.
 #.
-Click the :guilabel:`DELTE` button once you finish selecting, or :guilabel:`CANCEL` to exit without deleting the channel.
+Click the :guilabel:`DELETE` button once you finish selecting, or :guilabel:`CANCEL` to exit without deleting the channel.

 #.
 If you are certain you want to proceed, click the :guilabel:`DELETE` button again in the **Delete channel** confirmation window.
 #.
 You will see the delete progress in the **Task manager** page.
 Once the delete task is completed, the selected resources will not be present in the topic tree of the channel.